Contents

 In the next tab, several file options can be selected before processing.

-By default the configuration settings for the INS data are extracted from the RD file, however these may not be an improved configuration, which is recommended.
+Optimised configuration: By default the configuration settings for the INS data are extracted from the RD file, however this may not be an improved configuration, which is recommended.
 So, either an NCOM can be input and an improved config will be calculated from this, or a separate config from another folder can be selected.

-Enable file cleanup will automatically delete the raw pointcloud produced from Georeferencer, which can be quite large, as well as the input LiDAR data and any duplicate NCOM/GAD files.
+File cleanup: Enable file cleanup will automatically delete the raw pointcloud produced, which can be quite large, as well as the any duplicate NCOM/GAD files.

 Processing options